ModMaamari/things-i-have-learnt/README.md

 # :computer: Things I Have Learnt
-Things I have learnt ether in programming or just in any technical field.
+Things I have learnt either in software programming or just in any technical field.

 Note: I've got the idea of making this git repository from  [TIL](https://github.com/jbranchaud/til)
 ---